gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## Dreaming Violet

-Maddy woke up in bed—in *her* bed, the bed she had woken up in every morning for as long as she could remember.
+Maddy woke up in bed—*her* bed, the one she had woken up in every morning for as long as she could remember.
 She knew it was hers
-because the blanket still smelled just slightly like grass from the time she had used it for a picnic and because the pillow had a slight lump in the corner that she had never been able to pummel out of it.
+because the blanket still smelled slightly like grass from the time she had used it for a picnic and the pillow had a slight lump in the corner that she had never been able to pummel out of it.

 She rolled onto her side and rubbed her eyes.